sadiqsalau/laravel-otp/README.md

 - `Otp::attempt(string $code)` - Attempt OTP code, returns the result of calling the `process` method of the OTP

+- `Otp::check(string $code)` - Compares the code against current OTP, this doesn't process or clear the OTP

 - `Otp::update()` - Resend and update current OTP

 - `Otp::clear()` - Remove OTP